Quantum-Accelerators/qmof_thermo/README.md

 ## Advanced: Phase Diagram Reconstruction

-While we provide the phase diagram data with the package, to re-construct it (e.g. to add new phases), you can do as follows:
+While we provide the phase diagram data with the package, to re-construct it (e.g. to add new phases), you can do so as follows:

 ```python
 from qmof_thermo import setup_phase_diagrams